Seminole Hard Rock’s Guitar Hotel to be featured in Super Bowl commercial

 The advertisement will feature the hotel and will have something to do with Lopez’s bedazzled cup being stolen.
 Outside of that detail, the rest of the commercial has been kept a secret.

-However, other celebrities, such as Alex Rodriguez, Lopez’s husband, and Pitbull, are expected to make cameos in the advertisement.
+However, other celebrities, such as Alex Rodriguez, Lopez’s fiance, and Pitbull, are expected to make cameos in the advertisement.

 The commercial was directed by Michael Bay, who is from South Florida.